-The Water Dept is set up as a "special revenue" fund, as is the Sewer Dept. This was set up by town officials back in 1972 when the Stockbridge Water Co. was purchased by the town.
+The Water Dept is set up as a "special revenue" fund within the towns general fund, as is the Sewer Dept. This was set up by town officials back in 1972 when the Stockbridge Water Co. was purchased by the town.
 This was done due to the size of the 2 systems, to be a true enterprise fund would sky rocket the water and sewer rates.
-While not being a true enterprise fund we are a selfsustaining fund.
+While not being a true enterprise fund we are a self-sustaining fund.
 Water and sewer customers paying their bills fund the entire operating budget and all the salaries for the Water & Sewer Dept employees therefore not affecting the tax rate.
 The 2 funds rely on the setting of the rates to create a surplus fund to do our own projects without affecting the tax rate.
 The large capital projects that affect the tax rate are projects the surplus fund cannot handle.

-VOLUME 22, SPRING 2021, P.W.S.I.D. #1283003 WRITTEN BY MICHAEL P. BUFFONI, WATER SUPT.
+STOCKBRIDGE WATER QUALITY REPORT 2022 Volume 24, Spring 2023, P.W.S.I.D. #1283003 Written By Michael P. Buffoni, Water Supt.